 Skyline Highlights 2017

-Sarah Palmer joins Austin Skyline Juniors as the 15 Royal assistant coach for the 2016-2017 season.
-Sarah is currently the assistant coach at Southwestern University.
+Sarah Palmer joins Austin Skyline Juniors is going into her second season as the 14 Royal assistant coach for the 2017-2018 season.
+Sarah is currently in her second season as the assistant coach at Southwestern University.
 Sarah is a former member of the University of Texas Volleyball team (2010-2014), winning three Big 12 titles and a National Championship (2012).
 Sarah has helped coach three teams to USAV National Championships.

 UNIVERSITY OF TEXAS Career Bio - http://www.texassports.com/roster.aspx?rp_id=4331

 Member of the 2009 U.S. Volleyball Girls Youth National Training Team ... trained with the U.S. High Performance Girls Youth A2 program in 2008 ... earned a spot in the U.S. High Performance Girls Select National A1 program in 2007 ... attended the 2007 U.S. Volleyball High Performance Holiday Camp.